qalle2/nes-util/README.md

 ## nesgenie_6to8.py
 Convert a 6-letter NES Game Genie code into 8 letters using the iNES ROM file (.nes).
 Args: file code

+## nesgenie_prgaddr.py
+Find the PRG ROM addresses affected by an NES Game Genie code in an iNES ROM file (.nes).
+Args: file code